magicandcode/electionday/README.md

 This will create the database and populate it with your data.

 ## Usage
+While you can run the aplication as a Python file (requires that you create and populate the database manually); `python electionday.py`, the preferred way is to install it with Pip and run as a commandline application.

 You can run the application with or without any options.
 Any option values will be reset inside the program loop after first iteration.

 ```